AM I REQUIRED TO GET A COVID TEST / VACCINATION?

 DOES THE US ESTA COVER MY ENTIRE STAY IN THE BAHAMAS?

-Yes, as the ESTA is only required for transit through the US and is not technically required to stay in the Bahamas.
+The ESTA is only required for transit through the US and is not technically required to stay in the Bahamas.
 Note the following:

 The Bahamas is considered part of the ‘contiguous territory and islands’ of the United States for US visa waiver purposes.
 Therefore the Bahamas cannot be used as your “Exit Country” if you have already spent 90 days in the US prior.

-Other than this, the Bahamas DOES NOT count towards your 90-day maximum allowance in the US, as it has its own tourist visa system.
+Other than this, the Bahamas does not count towards your 90-day maximum allowance in the US, as it has its own tourist visa system.

 If entering the US on the ESTA system you may, however, be asked to show proof of a return flight out of the US (out with the contiguous territory and islands, aka your international flight home) depending on where you are flying from and what airline you are flying with.
 We recommend researching this thoroughly.